-If you have just begun playing the electric guitar or simply want more flexibility from your gear, it’s great to know what the controls do.
-If you simply turn the tone and volume knobs up to max and use your guitar this way, you are missing out on some amazing sound shaping that is right under your fingers.
+Have you just begun playing the electric guitar?
+Or do you simply want more flexibility from your gear?
+Then it’s great to know what the controls do.
+Do you simply turn the tone and volume knobs up to max and leave them there?
+If so, you are missing out on some amazing sound shaping that is right under your fingers.

-In this article, we are going to explore different models and learn about how the electric guitar controls can help you get some great tones.
+In this article, we are going to explore different models.
+Plus, learn about how the electric guitar controls can help you get some great tones.

 Why Put Control Knobs On a Guitar?

-Guitar controls are in place to help the player get different tones out of their gear without having to go to the amp to make adjustments.
-They can be used to create a wide range of sounds, from very clean and pristine to heavily distorted and everything in between.
+Guitar controls are in place to help the player get different tones out of their gear.
+All without having to go to the amp to make adjustments.
+They can be used to create a wide variety of sounds.
+All from spotless and pristine to heavily distorted and everything in between.

-Some people play with the settings on their guitar at max all the time, but this is generally not ideal, depending on what you are playing.
-For example, if you are trying to play a distorted and clean part in the same song, you can do this by using the volume control on your guitar.
+Some people play with the settings on their guitar at max all the time.
+But this is generally not ideal, depending on what you are playing.
+For example, if you are trying to play a distorted and clean part in the same song.
+Utilizing your guitar’s volume control will let you do this.

 Most Common Electric Guitar Controls

-The tone control on your guitar is a knob that affects the highs or treble in your sound.
+Your guitar’s tone control is a knob that modifies the treble or highs in your sound.
 Turning to the right (max) will give you the brightest sound.
 As you turn it to the left, it will get darker.

-The tone control knob can be very useful when you want to change up your sound without having to adjust the settings on your amp.
-For example, if you are playing a very bright and harsh amplifier, you can use the tone control to decrease the treble content.
+The tone control knob might be very helpful when you need to alter your sound.
+And without having to adjust the settings on your amp.
+For instance, if you are using an amp that is extremely harsh and bright.
+The treble content can be reduced with a twist of the tone control.

-The tone control is also an excellent way to go from a bright clean part in a song to a darker high-gain sound when distortion is applied.
+The tone control is also an excellent way to go from a bright clean part in a song to a darker high-gain sound.

-Most guitarists will use this control at its maximum setting, as amplifiers do a great job at tone shaping.
+Most guitarists will use this control at its maximum setting.
+Normally because amplifiers do a great job at tone shaping.
 But there are some instances where you may need to quickly find a better balance in your sound.

 The volume knob on your guitar does exactly what you would expect.
 It controls the overall volume of your sound.
 When turned up to the highest setting, it will send the maximum pickup signal out to the amp.
 When turned all the way down, there will be zero signal.

 The volume knob can be used to create a wide range of tones.
-For example, if you are playing with a lot of distortion and want to go from a very thick sound to a thinner clean tone, you can turn down the volume knob.
+For instance, if you are playing with a lot of distortion.
+Then, want to go from a very thick sound to a thinner clean tone, you can turn down the volume knob.

 It’s also possible to use your volume control for solo boosts.
-Simply set your volume knob in the middle, configure your amplifier the way you like, and then whenever you need a solo boost, you can turn up the control.
+Simply set your volume knob in the middle, then configure your amplifier the way you like.
+And whenever you need a solo boost, you can turn up the control.